SUrvival Control Chart EStimation Software in R: the success package: The R package success

-When the cumulative baseline hazard is not specified through the argument \code{cbaseh}, but a Cox Risk-adjustment model \code{coxphmod} as obtained from \code{survival::coxph()} is provided, the cumulative baseline hazard will automatically be determined from this Cox model.
-When the argument \code{ctimes} is left empty, the chart will only be determined at the times of patient failures, as this is sufficient for detection purposes and saves computation time.
-A control limit \code{h} can be specified, so that the chart is only constructed until the value of the chart exceeds the value of the control limit.
+When the cumulative baseline hazard is not specified through the argument \texttt{cbaseh}, but a Cox Risk-adjustment model \texttt{coxphmod} as obtained from \texttt{coxph} is provided, the cumulative baseline hazard will automatically be determined from this Cox model.
+When the argument \texttt{ctimes} is left empty, the chart will only be determined at the times of patient failures, as this is sufficient for detection purposes and saves computation time.
+A control limit \texttt{h} can be specified, so that the chart is only constructed until the value of the chart exceeds the value of the control limit.
 This is very convenient when monitoring the quality of care at a hospital.
-Sometimes it is desirable to only construct the chart up until a certain time point, for this the argument \code{stoptime} can be used.
-The argument \code{C} can be used to only consider patient outcomes up until \(C\) time units after their surgery. \cite{biswas_kalbfleisch} use \(C = 365\), considering patient outcomes only until \(1\) year post surgery.
-Finally, a progress bar can be added using the argument \code{pb}.
+Sometimes it is desirable to only construct the chart up until a certain time point, for this the argument \texttt{stoptime} can be used.
+The argument \texttt{C} can be used to only consider patient outcomes up until \(C\) time units after their surgery.
+Originally the BK-CUSUM (Biswas and Kalbfleisch 2008) was proposed with \(C = 365\), considering patient outcomes only until \(1\) year post surgery.
+Finally, a progress bar can be added using the argument \texttt{pb}.

-Suppose a decrease in the failure rate is of interest, we can then construct a lower-sided BK-CUSUM (see left side of Figure \ref{fig:lowtwoBK}) by specifying a \code{theta} value smaller than \(0\).
+Suppose a decrease in the failure rate is of interest, we can then construct a lower-sided BK-CUSUM by specifying a \texttt{theta} value smaller than \(0\).
+For example, for detecting a halving of the hazard rate we can take \(\theta = - \log(2)\), such that \(e^\theta = \frac{1}{2}\).